brunoparga/fave-jobs-react/README.md

 ## To-dos and known issues

 - unit and integration tests (e.g. for the jobs duck);
 - oops, it looks like I actually need to keep the search query in the state.
-Otherwise, emptying the favorites prevents the user from seeing the search results, as an empty query gets endlessly fetched from the server.
+Otherwise, emptying the favorites prevents the user from seeing the search results, as an empty query gets endlessly fetched from the server;
+- (?) turn the hard-coded API URLs (both here and in the back-end) into environment variables

 ## Technical decisions